Dogma5/Dogma5.github.io/openlore/content/frontier2424/style-guides/_posts/2019-09-02-style-overview.markdown

 The lo-fi sci-fi feel of Frontier2424 is intentional, intended to assist in delivering the themes of survival and perseverance.
 Technology is designed to be robust and is often battered from years of use causing it to become unreliable and in need of repair. — Technology won’t save you.

-{% include functions-image.html src="https://pbs.twimg.com/media/DeOA5jXXUAAQSmJ?format=jpg&name=medium" alt="alt text"%}
+{% include functions-image.html src="https://pbs.twimg.com/media/DeOA5jXXUAAQSmJ?format=jpg&name=medium" alt="alt text" attr="Bob Jane" attrURL="https://trevorbrennan.com/" %}

 ## Science